Share your research, cases and reviews

-- Prospective studies for which results were not known at the time of the initial ESPID 2020 abstract deadline, but will be complete in time to present the results at ESPID 2020
+Please note: late-breaking abstracts should describe either prospective studies for which results were not known at the time of the initial ESPID 2023 abstract submission, but have been completed in time to present the results at ESPID 2023 or important translational studies with emerging results.

-Participants interested in presenting their abstract at the Meeting were invited to submit their high-quality researches via the abstract submission system.
+Participants interested in presenting their abstract at the Meeting are invited to submit their high-quality research via the abstract submission system.
+All abstracts will undergo peer review and may be accepted for presentation.

 1. Type Preference